jumphone/BEER/README.md

 * We are developing new version at: https://github.com/jumphone/BEER/tree/master/LAB

-* The main difference between BEER and Seurat (combe scRNA-seq & scATAC-seq): BEER doesn't use "imputation".
+* The main difference between BEER and Seurat (combine scRNA-seq & scATAC-seq): BEER doesn't use "imputation".

 # News: